 Where would I work?

 Massage therapists work in an array of settings, such as spas, franchised clinics, physicians’ offices, hotels, and fitness centers.
-Some massage therapists also travel to clients’ homes or offices to give a massage.
+Some massage therapists even travel to clients’ homes or offices to give a massage.

 * - Program length is assuming continual full-time enrollment and satisfactory academic progress.